Dhanvantree

 What is a Stop-Loss Order?

-When placing a stop-loss order, investors specify a stop price, which represents the threshold at which they are willing to sell the security to limit losses.
-If the market price of the security falls to or below the stop price, the stop-loss order is triggered, and the security is sold at the prevailing market price, thereby limiting the investor’s losses to the predetermined level.
+When placing a stop-loss order, investors set a stop price as the threshold for selling to limit losses.
+If the market price drops to or below this level, the order is triggered, selling the security at the market price to limit losses.

 • Risk Management: Stop-loss orders limit potential losses by triggering a sell order at a predetermined price, safeguarding capital from adverse price movements.